About this site and your web author

 Having the old box of Crayola crayons reminded me of

-I began to research crayons right away and begin to
+I began to research crayons right away put together my

-website as a means to track them and at the same time it provided a reference
+a means to track them and at the same time it provided a reference source for

 This site started back in 2003 as the “Virtual Crayon